-Craigslist users who asks for too much personal and sensitive information up front could be looking to steal your information.
+Craigslist users who ask for too much personal and sensitive information upfront could be looking to steal your information.

 If the listing offers a long-winded story about why the apartment is for rent, it might be a scam.
 For example, some scam listings talk about how incredible the apartment is and then detail a long story about having to suddenly travel out of the country on some emergency.